DooPhiLong/Contoso-BI-Demo-Dataset-Sale-dashboard-report/README.md

 - YearlyIncome : YearlyIncome of the customer
 - Education : Education of the customer
 - Occupation : Occupation of the customer
 - Full name : Full name of the customer (This is calculated column.
-I'm going to explant more clearly on **Data Preparation, Exploration and Cleaning part**)
+I'm going to explant more clearly on **Data preparation and Preprocessing part**)
 - Age: Age of the customer (This is calculated column.
-I'm going to explant more clearly on **Data Preparation, Exploration and Cleaning part**)
+I'm going to explant more clearly on **Data preparation and Preprocessing part**)
 #### Sample first 10 row of DimCustomer dataset
 ![image](https://github.com/DooPhiLong/Contoso-BI-Demo-Dataset-Sale-report/assets/120476961/e9634603-60f8-478f-ab13-4e50a54581f3)